-Professor Pascale Allotey is the Director of the United Nations University International Institute for Global Health (UNU-IIGH).
-She has two decades of experience as a researcher in global health including multidisciplinary background, and experience working across four continents to promote health and well-being.
+Professor Pascale Allotey has three decades of experience as a researcher in global health including multidisciplinary background, and experience working across four continents to promote health and well-being.

 Prior to joining UNU, Prof. Allotey served as Professor of Public Health and Deputy Head of School (Research and Development) at the Jeffrey Cheah School of Medicine and Health Sciences, Monash University (Malaysia).
 She also was head of the Global Public Health unit and founding Associate Director of the South East Asia Community Observatory (SEACO, Malaysia).